-This is an experimental site for an experimental project.
+This started out as an experimental site for what was initially an experimental project.
 J.S.
 Mill would have presumably been proud in this regard – he said that we need many ‘experiments in living‘ in society so that a tyranny of the majority does not overtake us (too late, mayday!) and for people to see which lifestyle choices do and do not work in a context where different lifestyle choices are clearly necessary.

-It has become clear to me – the author of this website and one of the people embarking on this kind of experiment (we are by no means the first) – that the current ‘dominant’ consumer-capitalist dispensation is one that has a shelf life.
+It had become clear to me – the author of this website and one of the people who embarked on this kind of experiment (we are by no means the first) – that the current ‘dominant’ consumer-capitalist market-driven dispensation is one that has a shelf life.
 In our view, it is a house of cards that is already coming down.
 The reasons for holding this view should be clear after even a few minutes of investigating the current issues with the capitalist systems that currently dominate the planet and her people; reading this blog might assist in such an investigation.

 Much has happened since arriving/returning in July 2012 – a browse of the blog posts evidences this point.
 One major ‘event’ along the way was, for me, the realisation that permaculture is as much about human development as it is about the sustainable development of eco-systems, so as recorded on site, there is much here that is about my personal development.
-For example, I frequently mention meditation and polyphasic sleeping, two practices that I find accelerated my personal development, and they seem to me to be appropriate to permaculture in my own broader context.
+For example, meditation and polyphasic sleeping were focal areas for a while, two practices that I find accelerated my personal development, and they seemed to me to be appropriate to permaculture in my own broader context.

-I also started a funded PhD en route, and I document the process when there is anything noteworthy to document.
+I also started and finished a funded PhD en route, and I documented the process when there was anything noteworthy to document.
 The study is called ‘Broadening the Context of the Ecological Crisis: Featuring the Orphic and the Promethean’, and a chapter of it is dedicated to permaculture principles.
 However, even if the study were not explicitly linked to permaculture, I would still have started documenting it, because as I have suggested above, permaculture can encompass a wide spectrum of themes and topics.